 - Bring 3 cups of salted water to a rolling boil.
 Remove from heat.
 Add the thawed shrimp.
 Let stand 6 minutes for 31-40 count.
 7 minutes for 21-25 count.
 8 minutes for 16-20 count.
 Count refers to the number of shrimp per pound.
 It will say on the package.

 - Remove the shrimp from the water.
 Submerge in ice water to stop cooking.
 Perfect shrimp every time.

-- Cut the rice vermicelli into 3-4 pieces.
-You want short pieces of noodle for this dish.
+- Put the noodles in a large bowl.
 Pour boiling water overtop.
 Soak for around 2-3 minutes.
 Drain.
 The noodles are now ready.
 Don't boil them.
 That makes mush.

 - Beat the eggs with the gochugaru if using.

 - Combine the soy, shaoxing, sesame oil and garlic chili sauce in a small bowl and stir to combine.

 - Heat 1 tsp of oil in a non-stick skillet large enough to hold all the ingredients over medium heat.